Emanuele-Vichi/MM_2024/README.md

-# MM_2024 – MicroMouse Project
+# MM_2024 – Micro-Mouse Project

-This repository contains the hardware schematics and embedded control software for the **MicroMouse 2024** project.
+This repository contains the hardware schematics and embedded control software for the **Micro-Mouse 2024** project.
 The aim is to design, build, and program an autonomous maze-solving robot capable of navigating from a start point to the goal in the shortest possible time.

 ---